Madsen M-50: Overview

 This firearm was a modified variation of the M/46.
 The only major improvement was the simplified retracting handle.
 Introduction of the M/50 occurred at Mosede Fort, from 7 November 1950, until 1953.

 The M/50 is made of stamped sheet metal.
-It is an open bolt design which means it fires when the bolt is in the locked back open position with a fixed firing pin.
+It is an open bolt design.
 The M/46 and M/50 share a unique design: the firearm is stamped from two pieces of sheet metal which are shaped with an integral rear pistol grip and magazine housing.
 The two pieces fit together like a clam shell with the hinge at the rear of the pistol grip.
 The firearm is held together with a barrel locking nut which is threaded onto the fore section of the two receiver halves.
 The pistol grip is hollow, providing storage space for a magazine loading tool.

 The folding stock is made of tubular steel covered with leather and folds onto the right side of the firearm.
 The M/50 fires in full-auto only.
 It also features a safety lever (also known as grip safety), unusually placed in front of the forward magazine housing.
 To fire the M/50 the operator must grip the magazine housing and hold down the safety lever.